rcackerley/brewpub/README.md

 ## Features

-* Custom predictive search bar to query for recipes
+* Custom predictive search bar to query for books and beers
-* Add recipe to database
+* Rate Book and beer pairings
+* View previously rated book and beer pairings
 * Search for recipes based on category
 * Authentication using JSON web tokens and bcrypt
 * Client-side routing with react router